standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “Yes, get on, Herrick,” said Bumpus.
 “Your book is ready to the word, and mine isn’t.
-You are {92}a greater than I. You have your own mind in hand.”
+You are a greater than I. You have your own mind in hand.”

 “I have sympathy with boasting,” said Emily.